SparseConvMIL: Sparse Convolutional Context-Aware Multiple Instance Learning for Whole Slide Image Classification: Experimental validation

-Attention-based approaches use a two-layer neural network for attention with $128$ hidden neurons as used in~\cite{ilse2018attention}, resulting in 66304 pooling parameters and 131968 for the gated version.
-The proposed SparseConvMIL is implemented with two 12-channels convolutional filters with filter size 3, resulting in a module with 56628 parameters, or less than both previous.
-The implementation of other methods are detailed in supplementary Table 2.
-The training/testing process was performed 5 times for each method to derive confidence intervals.
+\paragraph{Implementation details} SparseConvMIL was benchmarked along attention-based MIL approaches~\citep{ilse2018attention}, as well as instance and embedding-based max and mean pooling.
+All of these approaches shared the same training parameters which are detailed in~\aref{sec:appendix-experiments-details}.
+This included (i) architectures of the tile embedding network $f_{\theta_1}$ and classifier $h_{\theta_3}$, (ii) hyper-parameters such as learning rate, optimizer, and batch size, and (iii) data augmentation.
+We now detail the specificities of each approach.
+Attention-based approaches used a two-layer neural network for attention with $128$ hidden neurons as used in~\cite{ilse2018attention}, resulting in 66304 pooling parameters and 131968 for the gated version.
+The proposed SparseConvMIL was implemented with two 12-channels convolutional filters with filter size 3 and stride 1, and ReLU activation, resulting in a module with 56628 parameters.
+For SparseConvMIL, the position of the center of each tile was used to build the sparse maps with a downsampling factor of 5, resulting in sparse maps of size $50\times 50$.